ansarinaeemakhtar/ansarinaeemakhtar/README.md

 🔭 I’m currently working on
 HTML, CSS, JS, WordPress, PHP, and MySql.

-🌱 I’m currently learning
-React and Angular 2+.
+🌱 I’ve working experience in Angular 2+.

 👯 I’m looking to collaborate on ???